databrickslabs/remorph/CONTRIBUTING.md

 justified, such as when a well-established and actively maintained library provides significant benefits, like time savings, performance improvements, or specialized functionality unavailable in standard libraries.

+## GPG signing
+The Remorph project requires any commit to be signed-off using GPG signing.
+Before you submit any commit, please make sure you are properly setup, as follows.

+If you don't already have one, create a GPG key:
+ - on MacOS, install the GPG Suite from https://gpgtools.org/
+ - from the Applications folder, launch the GPG Keychain app
+ - create a new GPG key, using your Databricks email
+ - Right-click on the created key and select Export, to save the key
+ - Check the key using TextEdit, it should start with -----BEGIN PGP PUBLIC KEY BLOCK-----

+Register your PGP key in GitHub:
+ - In GitHub, select Settings from your picture at the top-right
+   - select SSH and PGP key
+     - click on New key, and paste the text content of the exported key
+   - select Emails
+     - if your databricks email is not registered, register it
+     - complete the verification before the next steps

+Tell local git to signoff your commits using your PGP key
+    - see full instructions here https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key
+    - in short, you need to run the following commands from a terminal:
+        - git config --global --unset gpg.format
+        - gpg --list-secret-keys --keyid-format=long
+        - git config --global user.signingkey <KEY.ID.FROM.ABOVE>
+        - git config --global commit.gpgsign true

+Once all this is done, you can verify it's correct as follows:
+    - create a branch and use it
+    - create a file <FILENAME> with some content
+    - git add <FILENAME>
+    - git commit -m "test PGP"
+    - git verify-commit <COMMIT>
+The last command should display something like the following:
+`gpg: Signature made Tue Nov 26 11:34:23 2024 CET
+gpg:                using RSA key FD4D754BB2B1D4F09F2BF658F4B0C73DFC65A17B
+gpg: Good signature from "GitHub <your.email@databricks.com>" [ultimate] `

 ## Change management

 When you introduce a change in the code, specifically a deeply technical one, please ensure that the change provides same or improved set of capabilities.